hibbssherriel-bit/pricing-optimization-dashboard/README.md

 * Cost structure significantly impacts pricing strategy
 * Adjusting markup directly influences revenue and profitability
 * Certain products may require pricing optimization to improve margins
+* A 30% markup strategy produced an average margin of 23%, highlighting the gap between markup and true profitability.
 ---

 ## 🛠 Tools Used